scraggo/scraggo.github.io/content/blog/tech/website-makeover-gatsby.md

 description: 'Happy 2020!
 One of my new year’s resolutions is to redo my website with a lot of new things in mind.
 Here I’ll outline the changes I’m in the process of making.
 An important step in the whole makeover was getting an official domain name - I’m now live at scraggo.com!
 I’m using namecheap as the provider.
 The site has been hosted with github pages since its inception and I’ll…'
 ---

 Happy 2020!
 One of my new year's resolutions is to redo my website with a lot of new things in mind.
-Here I'll outline the changes I'm in the process of making.
+Here I'll outline the changes I'm in the process of making. _EDIT Jan 18, 2020: Gatsby makeover complete!_

 ## Now live: custom domain name `scraggo.com`